JacobLickiss-CSU/connect-4-game/README.md

 6. Players can alter the game state on their turn by sending move messages.
 The server determines if those moves are legal before implementing them.
 7. Game state information is rendered to the player when it is updated from the server.
 8. If either player disconnects, the game ends.
+9. If a win or draw condition is detected by the server, the clients will be informed.
+10. When informed of a game over for any reason, players have the option to re-queue for another game.

 **How to play:**
 1. **Start the server:** Run the `server.py` script.